starlabman/Candy-Responsive-Machine-ui/README.md

 ## Need Help ?

-You can ask for help in Stractors Discord : https://t.co/0VM0TkwiAn
+You can ask for help